jupito/dwilib/docs/INSTRUCTIONS.md

 Some examples:

-    correlation.py -v --samplelist samples.txt --patients patients.txt --thresholds 3+3 3+4 --voxel mean --pmapdir pmaps
+    correlation.py -v --patients patients.txt --thresholds 3+3 3+4 --voxel mean --pmapdir pmaps
-    correlation.py -v --samplelist samples.txt --patients patients.txt --thresholds --voxel mean --pmapdir pmaps
+    correlation.py -v --patients patients.txt --thresholds --voxel mean --pmapdir pmaps

-These calculate Spearman correlation coefficients for samples mentioned in samplelist file `samples.txt`, with pmap files in directory `pmaps`, grouping Gleason scores to three groups, or no groups at all.
+These calculate Spearman correlation coefficients for samples mentioned in `patients.txt`, with pmap files in directory `pmaps`, grouping Gleason scores to three groups, or no groups at all.
 In first variation, parameter `--thresholds 3+3 3+4` sets the score groups to those smaller than equal to 3+3, 3+4, and those greater than 3+4.

 Parametric map filenames should have the form `{c}_*_{s}_*.txt`, where `{c}` is case number and `{s}` is scan identifier.